 Alternative 2 would require right-of-way acquisition from 36 properties.
 This includes the need for five temporary construction easements (TCE).
 The project would require the full acquisition of six properties totaling 1.3 acres and the partial acquisition of 24 partial acquisitions totaling 11.4 acres.
 This does not include potential right-of-entries, encroachment permits, or other right-of-way interests needed for construction.
-Construction of the project would require the relocation of two businesses and three residences.
+Construction of the project would require the relocation of two residences and one partial business relocation.

-The estimated capital cost of Alternative 2 is \$X.X million.
-This includes (information to be provided in the next draft of the report).
+The estimated capital cost to construct Alternative 2 would range between \$976 million and \$1.2 billion.
+This estimate includes the estimated cost of six vehicles, the at-grade track and subgrade, the aerial guideway, three stations with platforms, land acquisitions, train control and communications systems, and general construction sitework.
 The cost estimates produced during this phase are intended to inform initial decision-making and the alternatives screening process.
 As design progresses and decisions on project features are refined, the capital cost for this alternative may increase.
 Cost risks associated with this alternative include: